argoproj/argo-workflows/docs/events.md

   -d '{"message": "hello"}'
 ```

 The event endpoint will always return in under 10 seconds because the event will be queued and processed asynchronously.
 This means you will not be notified synchronously of failure.
-It will only return a failure (503) if the event processing queue is full.
+It will return a failure (503) if the event processing queue is full.

 !!!
 Warning "Processing Order"
     Events may not always be processed in the order they are received.